 Pronounced gwah-HEE-yoh: These chile peppers are moderately hot, smooth,

-shiny, and generally reddish-brown in color.
+shiny, and typically reddish-brown in color.
 Their skin is tough and needs to be

 soaked in water longer than other chilis.
 Guajillo chiles are a variety of chili of the species Capsicum annuum,